MICROSOFT

 SharePoint Comparison: Differences between SharePoint Online and SharePoint 2019 on-premises

-With the onset of broad industry trends such as digital transformation and change management, more organizations are considering taking their enterprise to the cloud.
+With the onset of broad industry trends such as Digital Transformation and change management, more organizations are considering taking their enterprise to the cloud.
 Due to the cost, resource, and availability advantages of the cloud, SharePoint has become a compelling option for many companies.
 However, there is a significant business case for maintaining SharePoint On-Premises Server, especially amongst large organizations that want more control over their data and information.

 Considering the unique factors at play between both options in terms of setup, cost, and customizations, it is important to understand the full picture of what both options present before making a decision.
 Here are the most important features and differences to keep in mind: